binerogroup/documentation/networking/load-balancer/launching-a-loadbalancer/openstack-horizon.rst

   - Name your load balancer.
 We recommend calling it ``[NAME]_lb`` (replace the name with something thats relevant for you).
 Optionally provide a description.
   - Leave the IP field empty as an IP will be allocated automatically.
-  - Leave the :doc:`availability zone </networking/regions-and-availability-zones>` empty as load balancers are only available in eu-se-1a.
+  - Select the :doc:`availability zone </networking/regions-and-availability-zones>` or leave empty to use the default europe-se-1a.
-  - Leave the Flavor field empty as selecting a flavor is not supported (there is standardisation on what flavor is used).
+  - Leave the Flavor field empty as selecting a flavor is not supported.
   - Select a :doc:`subnet </networking/router/private-subnet/index>` to use for hosting the load balancer.
 We recommend using the same as the subnet where you have your instances to load balancer but its not a must.
   - Press "next".